miczho/self-notes/Topics/binary_search.md

 [Reference Link](https://www.topcoder.com/community/competitive-programming/tutorials/binary-search)

-Runtime is O(log n) so it's pretty efficient.

 Only works if the ordered data is either constantly increasing or decreasing (non-changing is fine too).
 - If the condition is viewed as a boolean return, then if the data looks like this (FFFFFFFTTTTTTT), then binary will work.